 American crypto investors can benefit from a few tax free allowances that can help them pay a little less tax on their crypto.

-Gifting crypto under $15,000: You can gift up to $15,000 in crypto per person tax-free.
+Gifting crypto under $16,000 (or $17,000 for 2023): You can gift up to $16,000 in crypto per person tax-free.
 This is known as the annual gift tax exclusion.
 This can help you take advantage of lower Income Tax rates in your household to pay less tax overall.
-Anything over $15,000 will be subject to tax.
+If you gift over this amount, provided you're under the lifetime gift tax exemption of $12.06 million in 2022 (or $12.92 million in 2023) - you won't need to pay gift tax.
+However, you may need to file Form 709 (more on this below).

-Capital Gains Tax Free Allowance: If you earned less than $40,000 in the 2021 financial year - you'll pay no Capital Gains Tax.
+Capital Gains Tax Free Allowance: If you earned less than $41,675 in 2022 in total income (including your crypto gains) you'll pay no Capital Gains Tax on long-term gains.

 Long-term Capital Gains Tax Rate: If you HODL your crypto for more than a year, you'll pay a lower long-term Capital Gains Tax rate of between 0% to 20% depending on how much you earn.